By Catharine Wright, Writing Program Director

-Editing: People often refer to all stages of revision as “editing,” but editing is what you do after you revise.
+People often refer to all stages of revision as “editing,” but editing is what you do after you revise.
 Editing involves crafting with a fine tool, and it leads to style and coherence.
 Here is where you consider your paper as a writer/artist.
 Try reading your paper aloud, slowly, in parts.
 Is the voice clear and confident?
 Is there a sense of rhythm and flow in each paragraph, each sentence?
 Do the sentences connect up with one another like well-constructed joints?
 Editing is when you correct any awkwardness that may have occurred in the initial drafting or in revision (revision can be very helpful to the big picture but create problems within paragraphs, for example).
-While editing is also a good time to check the clarity of your title and the accuracy of your reference or works cited page(s).
+While you are editing, check the clarity/precision of your title and the accuracy of your reference or works cited page(s).
 Careful editing is critical to a polished, well written paper.

-Proofreading: Proofreading comes last and consists of a final sweep through your paper with an eye for errors.
+Proofreading comes last and consists of a final sweep through your paper with an eye for errors.
 When proofreading you make your final check for errors in sentence structure, grammar, verb tense and punctuation.
-You also look for mistakes in spelling, use of quotations, citation details, etc. Look not just for the tricky mistakes but also for any typos.
-It is important to check that your name is on your essay and it is desirable to number your pages or include a word count.
+You also look for mistakes in spelling, use of quotations, citation details, etc. It is important to check that your name is on your essay and it is desirable to number your pages or include a word count.
 This is the final read-through of your paper, your last chance to impress your reader and show your commitment to your work.
 Reading aloud at this stage or any other stage of the revision process can help you focus more carefully on your work.